How does capital gains tax work in Australia? [2025]

 In addition to that, the ATO may take the following actions:

-• File a claim to summon you to court
+- File a claim to summon you to court; or

-While the above sounds intimidating, the ATO takes action reasonable to your circumstances.
+While the above sounds intimidating, the ATO takes reasonable action with regard to your circumstances.
 If you are experiencing hardship or cannot pay the full amount by the due date, the ATO may offer solutions such as a payment plan.
 It is important to communicate your situation to the ATO in order to work towards settling any debt.

 Frequently asked questions about capital gains tax in Australia